 My “Aha” moment came when I realized that I could solve any problem I had in life provided I utilized the right methodology.
 This led me down a path of life coaching, psychology, mindfulness meditation, interpersonal biology, neuroscience, and emotional intelligence.

 I now feel a sense of calm, peace and enjoyment I didn’t think was possible with the demands of daily life, including raising teenagers.
 The ability to articulate at any time what I want, to be able to choose my direction or actions mindfully based on what’s unfolding right now in the present moment (vs. being stuck in the past or future), and to access compassion even when I’m angry is the most practical knowledge I’ve gained.
 I love sharing those tools with others.
+Amazingly my personal passion for these tools found a place in my day to day work and I became the Mindfulness Leader for IBM Canada in 2017, the first position of its kind in the company.
+As part of this work I implemented a national weekly practice and helped setup mindfulness rooms in offices across the country.
+This was a great opportunity to break new ground and support the mental health and well-being of my colleagues.

 It still comes back to what I learned when I was just a few years old from “The Little Engine That Could” — that happiness lies not in how you look, what you have, or your status, but in what you think and how you serve others.